flowdev/present-gdg-golang-berlin/PITCHME.md

 - GopherCon Recap! |
 - What 'happens before' means to a compiler |
+- A fast multi-threaded queue implementation in Go |
+- Utilizing (Linux-) eBPF from Go |
 - Consumer-Driven Contract Testing |
-- Utilizing (Linux-) eBPF from Go |
-- Parsing Go in Go, for Fun and Profit |
-- A fast multi-threaded queue implementation in Go |
+- Go away: HTTP load shedding |
-- AutoSpoting: an automated EC2 spot market bidder designed to integrate well with AutoScaling |
 - Or PowerPoint karaoke for a Go release party |

 ---